Tyrrrz/GitHubActionsTestLogger/Readme.md

 > The extension has a peer dependency on the [**Microsoft.Testing.Platform**](https://nuget.org/packages/Microsoft.Testing.Platform) package when used in this mode.
 > It is **highly recommended** to install the latest version of this package in your test project to ensure compatibility.

+> [!WARNING]
+> When used with **Microsoft.Testing.Platform**, do not mark the package reference to **GitHubActionsTestLogger** as private or exclude it from the build output.
+> If you are upgrading from older versions of the extension, make sure to remove `PrivateAssets="all"` from the package reference.

 ### [VSTest](https://github.com/microsoft/vstest)

 Install the package in your test project and enable the reporter by adding the `--logger GitHubActions` option when running tests: